LBNL-UCB-STI/beam/docs/grafana.rst

 -----------

 `Grafana <https://grafana.com/>`_ is the open source analytics and monitoring solution and may be used to view various BEAM metrics in real time during BEAM execution.

-Grafana is a tool to display data from data source.
+It is a tool to display data from data source.
 In our case the data source is `InfluxDB <https://www.influxdata.com/products/influxdb-overview/>`_ .

 Docker installation and configuration
 --------------------------------------

-There is a docker image with configured Grafana and InfluxDB to work with BEAM thus one need to install docker in order to use Grafana.
+There is a docker image with Grafana and InfluxDB preconfigured to work with BEAM, thus docker needs installed in order to use Grafana.

 Ubuntu Linux users
 ^^^^^^^^^^^^^^^^^^^